AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 * Home screen URL should be loaded in user-friendly format irrespective of the gadget its being used on.
 * when Registration/login for the portal is registered/logged-in then it should be accessible for authorized admin and users.
-* When View/buy/rent/sell options are clicked then only there respective actions must be performed.
+* When View/buy/rent is clicked then respective pages and request must respond.
-* When admin clicks on View/Edit/Delete respective operations occur
+* When admin clicks on View/Edit/Delete operations occur respectively.
+* Buy Order or Sell Order or Rent Order must be displayed.

 ## Schedule